Creamy Whipped Ricotta with Honey

 Instructions

-- In a food processor or blender, process 1 ½ cups high-quality whole milk ricotta cheese, 2 tablespoons extra-virgin olive oil, 2 tablespoons heavy cream, and lemon zest until light, fluffy, and smooth, about 1 - 2 minutes.
-If needed, add in an additional teaspoon of heavy cream at a time to smooth it out.
-Note: If serving as a dip, keep the ricotta relatively thick, but still creamy.
-If piping onto toast, make very spoonable, but not runny.
+• In a food processor or blender, process 1 ½ cups high-quality whole milk ricotta cheese, 1 tablespoon olive oil, 1 tablespoon heavy cream, and lemon zest until light, fluffy, and smooth, about 1 – 2 minutes.

 Notes

-- Tip: To avoid grainy ricotta, make sure to select a high-quality whole milk ricotta cheese (such as Calabro) that is rich and creamy.
-Dry or low-fat versions won't whip up properly.
-A little bit of liquid, such as cream or olive oil, will help smooth everything out.
+• Tip: To avoid grainy ricotta, make sure to select a high-quality whole milk ricotta cheese (such as Calabro) that is rich and creamy.
+Dry or low-fat versions won’t whip up properly.
+If your ricotta is quite wet, I recommend draining off any excess liquid before processing.